wymp/ts-monorepo-poc/README.md

 ## Definitions

-Certain terms in this readme can be confusing in this, so I'll clarify them up front.
+Certain terms in this readme can be confusing, so I'll clarify them up front.

 * When I say **package**, I'm referring to an app or library in this monorepo, e.g., `apps/my-microservice` or `libs/shared-types`.